Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 For the remainder of the night we looked round the grounds of the hotel, checking out the Kota to warm up and visiting the reindeers.

 At around 11 pm we went to our room to try and sleep.
 It did take us quite a while to drift off, then we were woken at 1.30am as their was an aurora alert.
-Unfortunately, we didn't spot any activity and so we were back in bed till morning.

 The next morning we were up early at 6am and ready for breakfast by 7am.
 After filling up on about 3 plates of breakfast we explored the grounds of the SnowHotel, this time in the daylight and of course took the opportunity to go tubing down the hill by the Lake.